 2. Drape the front panel over your handlebars

-3. Put your hands trough the bike holes and grip the hanldes
+3. Put your hands through the handlebar holes and grip the handlebars

-4. For mobility, drape the back over the bike seat
+4. For ease of movement, drape the back over the bike seat

 So, what makes a raincoat good for cycling?

-Coverage that stays in place on the bike, waterproof construction, ventilation or breathability, and a hood and cuffs that seal properly.
-We built for all of it, plus our signature side zippers and bike holes that let the coat convert into a poncho for riding.
+Coverage that stays in place while riding, waterproof construction, ventilation or breathability, and a hood and cuffs that seal tightly.
+We designed it to handle it all, plus our signature side zippers and bike holes that let the coat convert into a poncho for riding.

 Our styles are designed for movement.
 That's why we call ourselves bad weather experts.